legend-exp/remage/docs/rmg-commands.md

 * `FileName` – Set output file name for object persistency
 * `NtuplePerDetector` – Create a ntuple for each sensitive detector to store hits.
 Otherwise, store all hits of one detector type in one ntuple.
 * `ActivateOutputScheme` – Activates the output scheme that had been registered under the given name.
+* `OutputNtupleDirectory` – Change the default output directory/group for ntuples in output files.

 ### `/RMG/Output/FileName`